wp-plugins/gwolle-gb/readme.txt

 * 2015-01-
 * Admin entries page: fix table header and footer (ordering).
 * Auto-fill the form if the user is already logged in.
+* Bring Ajax to the editor page as well.
+* Simplify Options on editor page.

 = 1.0.9 =
 * 2015-01-05